 The series of made up attacks will be simulated as part of a competition this September and October.
-A spokeswoman for the Council of the EU, one of the institutions organising the events, said all EU member states will take part in at least part of the exercise.
+A source at the Council of the EU, one of the institutions organising the events, said all EU member states will take part in at least part of the exercise.
 It will run from 1 September until 11 October.
 The Council source said the exercise will test how countries react to so-called hybrid threats, which include cybersecurity attacks.

 The exercises are planned to start around the same time as the European Commission is set to propose new EU laws on cybersecurity.

 By mid-September, the EU executive will announce a system to certify the cybersecurity standards of technology devices, give a new legal basis to the EU cybersecurity agency ENISA and publish an updated cybersecurity strategy for the bloc.

 EU agencies and NATO have held cybersecurity competitions before as a way to help staff in national agencies improve their technical skills, which could come in handy if their countries are hit with major hacking attacks.

 Shortly before the exercise starts, EU defence ministers will take part in a smaller simulated response to a fake “table-top” cybersecurity attack during a meeting in Tallinn.

 Estonian Defence Minister Jüri Luik wants the 7 September meeting to show how cybersecurity should be a major focus of an agreement brokered last year to allow the EU to work more closely with NATO.